Proper Foot Care when Managing Diabetes

 Diabetic foot care is a serious concern for those with diabetes.
 At Family Podiatry of Maryland, we encounter many diabetic patients on a daily basis.
-Unfortunately, we also witness the impact and effects this disease can have on the majority of those we see.
-Patients are treated on a routine basis for palliative foot care to wound care.
+Unfortunately, we also witness the impact and effects this disease can have on our Patients.
+DIabetic Foot Care Patients are treated on a routine basis for palliative foot care and wound care.
 Too often amputation of toes, due to infection, becomes necessary.
-We offer these Diabetic Foot Care tips in the hope of preventing infections that can results in the loss of a limb or toe can be prevented.
+We offer these Diabetic Foot Care tips in the hope of preventing infections that can results in the loss of toes or worse.

 Clinical Effects of Uncontrolled Diabetes

 Studies have shown uncontrolled diabetes has a long-standing effect on many systems in your body.
 Hyperglycemia (high blood sugar) affects the lower extremities, particularly the foot and toes.
-Consequently, there are vascular and neurological consequences.
-The high glucose diet that you consume today may not affect you immediately.
-However, over time, it has an accumulative and irreversible damage to your body.
+Consequently, there are vascular and neurological complications.
+A high glucose diet may not affect you immediately.
+However, over time, it results in accumulative and irreversible damage to your body.
 Proper diet and glucose monitoring are cornerstones of good diabetic care.

 The Pathogenesis of Diabetes

 Glucose is metabolized in the bloodstream by insulin which is secreted by the pancreas.
 In diabetes, hyperglycemia occurs when there is a malfunction of the pancreas leading to insulin deficiency as seen in type 1 diabetes.
 Autoimmune process is known to be one of the causes of the disease process as well as genetic factors.
-Obesity is often to blame for causing type 2 diabetes for it causes insulin resistance.
+Obesity is often to blame for causing type 2 diabetes.
+Obesity causes insulin resistance.
 Added weight also increases the risk of damage to the foot and ankle.
 Diabetic Foot Care Patients with Type 2 diabetes can reduce the damaging effects of hyperglycemia with a combination of proper nutrition and exercise.